SendiAp/Remaining/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## Why is no one friends with Dracula?
+Because he's a pain in the neck.